Henry Cosgrove: Bishop of Davenport

-Cosgrove supported the national Temperance Movement and called for a moral crusade in the diocese, especially in Davenport.
-In 1903 he was quoted in the national media calling Davenport "the wicked city of its size in America" because of its notorious Bucktown District, an area of speakeasies and brothels that was close to St. Margaret's.
+Cosgrove supported the national Temperance Movement, a popular movement against alcohol abuse, and called for a moral crusade in the diocese, especially in Davenport.
+In 1903. he was quoted in the national media calling Davenport "the wicked city of its size in America".
+This was because of its notorious Bucktown District, an area of speakeasies and brothels that was close to St. Margaret's.